 Typically, people think of fences as a way to keep things out of your property.
 This can also be true with wildfires – if you are using the correct material.
-The best noncombustible material for your fireproof fencing is concrete, stone or masonry.
+The best non-combustible material for your fireproof fencing is concrete, stone or masonry.
 The most combustible fencing material includes wood and plastic.
 Metal can fall somewhere between combustible and noncombustible.
 You should also avoid fences with gaps; embers can get trapped in the gaps and ignite the fence.

-The Insurance Institute for Business & Home Safety recommends placing noncombustible fencing products within five feet of a building; never connect the fence directly to your structure.
+The Insurance Institute for Business & Home Safety recommends placing noncombustible fencing within five feet of a building; never connect the fence directly to your structure.
 This area is known as the noncombustible zone and can help reduce the likelihood of embers igniting other materials close to the building, such as mulch or grass.
-This, in turn, can prevent the building from catching on fire and spreading the fire.
+This can prevent your home or business from burning and spreading the fire.